Tywin Lannister, who dominates and demeans each of his children.

 Alternate Universe: Game of Thrones Ascent, which follows the plot and events of the TV show (such as the death of Rakharo or Xaro Xhoan Daxos' betrayal) but incorporates elements of the novels: like Vaes Tolorro or Catelyn taking two Freys as wards.

 Ancestral Weapon: Valyrian steel weapons are so valuable they are usually these.
 Examples include Ice of House Stark and Longclaw of House Mormont.
-After defeating House Stark, Tywin Lannister has Ice reforged into two Valyrian swords for his House.
-Jaime names his blade Oathkeeper (who he later gifts to Brienne of Tarth) while Joffrey dubs his Widow's Wail.
+House Lannister lacks such a sword, so after defeating House Stark, Tywin Lannister has Ice reforged into two Valyrian swords for his House.
+Jaime's sword is named Oathkeeper after he gives it to Brienne, and Joffrey dubs his Widow's Wail.

 And Another Thing...: Tywin Lannister ends some meetings with an afterthought.
 His hostile distaste for Tyrion's whoremonging ends two political conversations with his son, and when Tywin is heading for the door after a one-sided audience with King Joffrey, he feels the need to add a last second pleasantry, so he turns back and utters a condescending "Your Grace".